 Unfortunately, there’s no way to force those pearly whites to emerge any quicker than mother nature intended.
 However if your baby and teething just aren’t getting along, there are a few options available to you.

 How good does a massage sound right now?
 Just as we love a nice, long massage to soothe our aches and pains, a good old fashioned gum massage is a natural way that might relieve your baby’s pain.
 All you need for this old fashioned, all natural treatment is a clean finger, and some light pressure applied to bub’s gums.

 A super simple option, a soft, chewable toy is a great way to naturally ease your baby’s discomfort.
-Most effective when chilled, chewing on a safe, squishy toy or a damp washcloth can serve the dual purpose of comforting, as well as distracting.
+Most effective when chilled, chewing on an age-appropriate, squishy toy or a damp washcloth can serve the dual purpose of comforting, as well as distracting.
 A few key things to remember; always choose non-toxic and BPA free when selecting teething toys, and be sure to keep a close eye on your bub at all times to prevent choking.

 Eating soft foods, such as yoghurt or fruit purees may offer some relief for your baby.
 Serve straight from the fridge for a soothing, cooling effect.

 Brauer Natural Medicine Baby & Child Teething Gel and Brauer Natural Medicine Baby & Child Teething Oral Liquid contain gentle homeopathic ingredients traditionally used in Homeopathy to provide temporary relief of the pain, discomfort and irritability associated with teething.
 Gently apply a small amount of gel along the gum line using a clean finger.